All Episodes

 You know, where is the FBI?

-James Comey, I know you're corrupt.
+James, Comey, I know you're corrupt.

-And by the way, most of your agents who I admire so much are so disappointed in you and embarrassed by your actions in this whole thing, and they feel disgusted having to answer questions to the general public on your behalf for your decision.
+And by the way, most of your agents who I admire so much are so disappointed in you and embarrassed by your actions in this whole thing.

-But of course they say they give her plausible deniability.
+But of course, they say they give her plausible deniability.

-You know, we got um so much here.
+You know, we got so much here.

 Isn't that nice?